 The industry has a net asset value of £488.9 billion (US$596 bn at 31 December 2022, converted at exchange rate of 0.82) and a total of 637 regulated collective investment funds established.
 Currently, figures for the increasingly popular Jersey Private Fund are not included, meaning the actual net -asset value figure is much higher.

 Providing significant flexibility for investor needs, Jersey continues to improve laws and regulations in order to provide better choices for investors.
 Some key facts include:

-- Alternative asset classes represent 89% of total funds business in Jersey, with private equity and venture capital up 36.5% from June 2020 to £203.6bn
+- Alternative asset classes represent 89% of total funds business in Jersey, with private equity and venture capital up 46% from December 2021 to £206.9bn (Source: JFSC, March 2022)